mtmiller/octave-travis-ci-example/CONTRIBUTING.md

 ## Basics

-* Issues and merge requests via GitHub are very welcome
+* Issues and pull requests via GitHub are very welcome
 * Issues and changes should be small and focused on a particular topic
 * Contributions include testing, writing documentation, submitting issues, writing code, and proposing new features